Inflectra/rapise-documentation/docs/Libraries/Global.md

 <a name="DoSleep"></a>
 #### DoSleep

-Pauses execution for given number of milliseconds (1000 = 1 second).
+Delays/pauses execution for a given number of milliseconds (1000 = 1 second).
+Use to wait given amount of time and then continue running the test.

 ```javascript
 Global.DoSleep(millis)